kwalczak80/Speedy-cars/README.md

 </details>

 <details>
-<summary>Unable to deploy to Heroku as the following error message was displayed on the Heroku panel
+<summary>Unable to deploy to Heroku as the following error message was displayed on the Heroku panel:
 Error while running '$ python manage.py collectstatic --noinput'.</summary>

 Fix